 More information on maintenance and repairs is available from Housing SA, via the sa.gov.au website.

-A tenant who has been living in their present home for at least three years can apply for a transfer to a vacant dwelling.
-Housing SA may approve a Category 1 or 2 transfer where the tenant has an urgent need for a transfer or where their current accommodation is unsuitable in the long term.
-More information is available from Housing SA via the sa.gov.au website.
+A tenant who has been living in their present home for at least three years can apply for a transfer to a vacant property.
+Housing SA may approve a Category 1 or 2 transfer where the tenant is at risk or has at least one tenancy issue (such as a need to be closer to medical supports) and where their current accommodation is unsuitable in the long term.
+See the Housing Trust policy on transfers on the South Australian Department of Human Services website.

-Housing SA clients may apply for review of decisions made in relation to their tenancy to the South Australian Civil and Administrative Tribunal (SACAT).
+Housing SA clients may apply for review of decisions made in relation to their tenancy to Housing SA.
+There is a two stage appeal process set out in the South Australian Housing Trust Act 1995 (SA) [ss 32A, 32C and 32D].

 What decisions can be appealed?